Last updated on March 25, 2025

 Your mana base is straightforward.
 As a 4-color deck with tons of multicolor cards, you don’t have much room for frills and fancy lands with effects.
 You have a robust selection of fetches, Triomes, and shocks to ensure you can always find your mana.

-The triomes are especially important with Three Visits and Nature's Lore as ramp and fixing spells.
+The triomes are especially important with Farseek, Three Visits and Nature's Lore as ramp and fixing spells.

 Otawara, Soaring City

-There’s still room for a still fun in the mana base.
+There’s still room for a little fun in the mana base.
 You have an Otawara, Soaring City to get some interaction that’s almost impossible for your opponents to deal with.

 Minas Tirith

-You also use another card from the new set that’s sure to become a white staple: Minas Tirith.
+You also use another card that’s a great contributor and huge flavor win: Minas Tirith.
 This deck can attack with two creatures as easily as it passes the turn, and it has plenty of legendary creatures to keep this untapped.
 While you can make good use of this card here, every white deck wants a copy.

 The Strategy